AuroraStorm-sw/Portfolio-project-2/README.md

 ![buttons](documentation/buttons.PNG)

 - Below the play buttons are 2 buttons for the player if they decide to restart the game ("Restart the battle") or quit the game ("I've had enough").
 If the battle is restarted, the hands will be holding a sword instead of the collective weapons image.
+If quitting the game, the player is returned to the intro screen.

 ![reset-quit](documentation/playfield-btn.PNG)
 ![reset-hands](documentation/restart.png)